 Over-the-counter shampoo or cream rinse containing permethrin or pyrethrins are used to treat pubic lice.

 Some lice may be resistant to this treatment.
 For resistant cases, your doctor may advise:

-- Malathion—a prescription topical medication approved only for patients older than 6 years
+- Malathion—A prescription topical medication approved only for those older than 6 years of age.

 - Note: Lindane should only be prescribed to patients who are unable to take other medications or who have not responded to them.
 According to the Food and Drug Administration’s warning, lindane can rarely cause serious side effects, including seizure and death.
 Those especially susceptible are infants, the elderly, children and adults weighing under 110 lbs, and individuals with other skin conditions.
 It should also not be used in pregnant or lactating women or in people who have uncontrolled seizures.
 Lindane is a toxin and should not be overused.
 Patients are given small amounts (1-2 oz) of the shampoo or lotion and instructed to apply a very thin layer and not to reapply.